Triton-Robotics-Training/Week-1/readme.md

 ## Assignment

-WIth this information, write a simple program in the simulator that controls the LED with the button. the led pin is `LED1` and the button pin is `BUTTON1`.
+WIth this information, write a simple program in the simulator that controls the LED with the button.
+The led pin is `LED1` and the button pin is `BUTTON1`.
 You can play around with this by pressing the button in the simulator.

 # Exercise 2: Analog Input